Lee Na-jeong: Beginning in KBS

-Lee left KBS and moved to Studio Dragon.
-Her debut work in the new place was Love Alarm, which was based on the Daum webtoon of the same name by Chon Kye-young, it centered on the life of a high school girl in a society greatly influenced by a mobile app capable of notifying romantic feelings.
-Starring Kim So-hyun, Jung Ga-ram, and Song Kang, it was the first Korean drama series confirmed to be streamed on Netflix.
-(Note: Although Love Alarm was confirmed first, Kingdom was streamed on the service before Love Alarm.)
-The first season of the series was streamed on Netflix on August 22, 2019.
-It was ranked as one of Netflix's top releases and was renewed for a second season in October 2019.
-Deason 2 was released on March 12, 2021, with different director.
-In 2021, the series managed to rank in Netflix as the 6th most watched K-dramas worldwide.
-In 2022, it was the ninth most searched Korean drama worldwide.Director Lee Na-jeong said, "I wanted to portray the love and growth of three men and women who face the most ecstatic and exciting moments as well as the most painful and terrible moments while embodying the wonderfully well-crafted world of the original work.
-I want to share the deep emotion of the original work with more people."In 2021, Lee Na-jeong collaborated with Writer Baek Mi-kyung on a drama centered around the theme of motherhood.
+Following her departure from KBS, Lee joined the production company Studio Dragon.
+Her inaugural project at the studio was Love Alarm, based on the Daum webtoon of the same name by Chon Kye-young.
+Starring Kim So-hyun, Jung Ga-ram, and Song Kang, it gained distinction as the first Korean drama series confirmed for streaming on Netflix (Note: Although Love Alarm was confirmed first, Kingdom was streamed on the service before Love Alarm.)
+The series centers on a high school student navigating a society shaped by a mobile application that notifies users of nearby romantic interest.
+Starring first season premiered on August 22, 2019, and quickly became one of the platform's top releases, leading to its renewal in October 2019.
+While the second season, released on March 12, 2021, was helmed by a different director, the series maintained significant global popularity.
+In 2021, Love Alarm was ranked as the sixth most-watched K-drama worldwide on Netflix, and by 2022, it was the ninth most-searched Korean drama globally.Director Lee Na-jeong said, "I wanted to portray the love and growth of three men and women who face the most ecstatic and exciting moments as well as the most painful and terrible moments while embodying the wonderfully well-crafted world of the original work.
+I want to share the deep emotion of the original work with more people."In 2021, Lee collaborated with Writer Baek Mi-kyung on a drama centered around the theme of motherhood.
 Initially titled "Blue Diamond," Lee suggested changing the title to Mine, which Baek Mi-kyung gladly accepted.
 It explores the lives of wealthy family members and their servants, delving into the complexities of their relationships.
 Each women character defy societal prejudices to find their "truly mine."
 Mine made history as the first Korean drama to feature a lesbian character in a leading role, further expanding representation in the industry.